wuerzlefish/Qlockwork/README.md

 #define OTA_PASS            Password for "Over the Air" updates.
 #define NTP_SERVER          NTP server to be queried.
 #define RTC_BACKUP          Use an RTC as backup.
-#define RTC_TEMP_OFFSET     Sets how many degrees the measured temperature (+ or -) should be corrected.
+#define RTC_TEMP_OFFSET     Sets how many degrees the measured room temperature (+ or -) should be corrected.
 #define ESP_LED             Displays the function using the LED on the ESP.
 It flashes once per second.
 #define LDR                 Use an LDR for brightness control.
 #define LDR_HYSTERESIS      Brightness control from a deviation in the range from 0 to 1023.
 Default: 30.